triasisghosh/Emergency-buzzer/README.md

 # Instruction for coders
 * Add the required credentials inside the .json file in specified places.
 * If you use free version of Twilio, you need to register and verify a number in your [console at twilio](https://console.twilio.com) so you can send SMS to the number.
-With premium account there is no rule.
+With premium account there is no such rule.
 Also remember with free account you get only $15 which will be spent on sending SMS's.
 * If you use free version of ipapi, you will get only 1000 request processing per month.
 There are many types of premium plans with different limits.